landlab/landlab/docs/install.rst

   >>> import landlab
   >>> landlab.__version__

-The version number is changing rapidly at this point.
-Check with the Landlab development team to make sure you have the latest version.
+The version number is changing rapidly at this point, but it should be something higher than 0.1.12.
+If you are having problems with Landlab, check with the Landlab development team to make sure you have the latest version.

 .. _landlab-install_with_canopy:

 Installing using Enthought Canopy
 +++++++++++++++++++++++++++++++++

-This should work for both Windows and Mac users of Canopy.
+This should work for Canopy users with Windows 7 or Mac OS 10.6 and above.

 - Open the Python editor by clicking on the Canopy icon.